Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 So far we have shown that it is sufficient to test $|A| + |P_1| +1$ values for $f(p_d)$, and collect the optimal assignments given by the maximum weight $f$-factors.
 Comparing the weight of these locally optimal solutions delivers a global optimum.
-A slight modification on the $f$-factor instance will allow us to construct only two instances.
-Similarly to the triangles attached to posts in $P \setminus P_1$, triangles are added to $p_d$ as well.
+A slight modification on the the graph corresponding to the $f$-factor instance will allow us to solve the problem by constructing just two instances, as against $|A| + |P_1| +1$ instances.
+Similar to the triangles attached to posts in $P \setminus P_1$, triangles are added to $p_d$ as well.
 The added vertices have $f$-value~1 and the added edges carry weight~0.
-The number of such triangles hanging on $p_d$ is~$\ceil{\frac{|A| + |P_1|}{2}}$.
-These triangles can take up all the $f$-value of $p_d$ if necessary, but choosing the edge not incident to $p_d$ they can also let $p_d$ to fill up its $f$-value with other edges.
+The number of such triangles hanging on $p_d$ is~$\left\lceil\frac{|A| + |P_1|}{2}\right\rceil$.
+These triangles can take up all the $f$-value of $p_d$ if necessary, but by choosing the edge not incident to $p_d$ they can also allow $p_d$ to fill up its $f$-value with other edges.
 Since a triangle either takes up 0 or 2 of $p_d$'s $f$-value, we need to separate the two different parity cases.
-Thus, to cover all the $|A| + |P_1| + 1$ cases for possible values for $f(p_d)$, once we set $f(p_d)$ to $|A| + |P_1| + 1$ and in the other instance $f(p_d) = |A| + |P_1|$.
+Thus, to cover all the $|A| + |P_1| + 1$ cases for possible values for $f(p_d)$, in one instance we set $f(p_d)$ to $|A| + |P_1| + 1$ and in the other instance $f(p_d) = |A| + |P_1|$.

 \end{proof}